Moving Data to the Cloud: Seven Tips to Choose Strategy and Tools

 Re-architect and re-platform

-5. Choose the right cloud provider.
+5. Choose the right cloud provider for your needs.

-Learn more about planning a move to the cloud
+Learn more about planning a move to the cloud.

 To learn more about selecting the right strategy and tools to support your cloud transformation, check out our Strategic Data Assessment solution or contact us directly.
 We’re happy to provide more links to articles, research, or answer your questions on moving to the cloud.